Blue Raven Solar Contract Exit: How to Cancel or Transfer Your Agreement

 Selling a Home with a Blue Raven Solar Contract

-Selling a home with a solar lease is tricky.
-Many buyers avoid properties with long-term debts attached.
+Selling a home with a solar lease attached requires planning.
+Many buyers avoid properties with long-term financial obligations tied to the roof.
 You might need to pay off the contract before you can close the sale.
-Research how to transfer solar leases when selling houses early to avoid delays.

 Legal Options for Exiting a Blue Raven Solar Agreement